Configuration#

 (Abort build on first fail)

-And some things can be tweaked directly in CSS:
+Some things can be tweaked directly in CSS:

 .sphx-glr-thumbcontainer